Book review: Shirley by Charlotte Brontë (Wordsworth Classics, 1993 )

 Rich in historical detail, Shirley is a human as well as a social novel with a perpetual relevance in its exploration of humanity’s efforts to reconcile personal and economic aspirations with social justice and harmony.

-It’s a story about love (although jaysus did it take them long to finally get anywhere!), it’s a story about the old clashing with the new (the mill riots), and it’s a story which has a fair few things reminding me of Elizabeth Gaskell’s North & South: Helstone, a mill whose name ends with “-lborough”, they’re in “t’ North” and hey, there’s even a guy called Armitage, for good measure!
+It’s a story about love, although Jaysus did it take them long to finally get anywhere!
+It’s a story about the old clashing with the new (the mill riots), and it’s a story which has a fair few things reminding me of Elizabeth Gaskell’s North & South: Helstone, a mill whose name ends with “-lborough”, they’re in “t’ North” and hey, there’s even a guy called Armitage, for good measure!
 Not to mention Charlotte Brontë was actually born in a town called Thornton, and Elizabeth Gaskell was a friend of hers.
 I see a pattern.

 That said, hats off to Charlotte Brontë for being controversial for her time and for creating characters that stick with you.
 Her casual racism and French-flaunting is still there, of course – wouldn’t be the same without it – because the Moores are half-Belgian.
 “What!” you cry, “a Belgian in a Charlotte Brontë novel?
 Surely not!”
 Oh yes, she had quite the obsession for that country.
 I’m surprised she actually made Adèle French, because Jane Eyre doesn’t keep going on about the place.
 It does keep going on about things in French, of course.
 Luckily, there’s not too much of it in Shirley.
 Hooray!

 It’s not a reason for naming it after her, though.
 Not when the meeker and more traditional Caroline Helstone takes up just as much space.
 It gives the wrong impression.
-It’s not a novel centered around a character called Shirley, she’s just one of the ensemble.
+It’s not a novel centred around a character called Shirley, she’s just one of the ensemble.
 I’m not sure exactly which title would’ve fitted best, but even Shirley & Caroline would have been a more accurate title.

 A decent book, which I’m guessing there are lots of essays about with regards to feminism.
 Go Charlotte Brontë!
 Solidarity, sistah!